apache/activemq-artemis/docs/user-manual/en/libaio.md

 -   A full JDK installed with the environment variable JAVA\_HOME set to its location

 To perform this installation on RHEL or Fedora, you can simply type this at a command line:

-    sudo yum install automake libtool autoconf gcc-c++ gcc libaio libaio-devel make
+    sudo yum install libtool gcc-c++ gcc libaio libaio-devel make

 Or on Debian systems:

-    sudo apt-get install automake libtool autoconf gcc-g++ gcc libaio libaio-dev make
+    sudo apt-get install libtool gcc-g++ gcc libaio libaio-dev make

 > **Note**
 >